Hash Sets

 functor HashSet(type elem; val hash : elem -> word; val eq : eleme * elem -> bool) where type elem = elem

-Most of the time (when using structural equality), one can use MLton.hash
+Most of the time (when using structural equality), one can use MLton.hash as

-as the equality comparison.
+the hash function and op= as the equality comparison.
 See the basic usage

 below for an example.